domch/seralarm/README.md

 # A Simple School Alarm System
-The application provides a web mangement tool enabling alarm scheduling for the school.
+The application provides a web management tool enabling alarm scheduling for a school.
 It is designed for a raspberry PI machine.

 ### Installation